Cover image credit to Thorn. 10 minute read.

 Science and research are showing that porn isn’t only harmful to those who watch it, it’s also harmful to those who create it.
-And in too many cases, these people are forced, beaten, coerced, and drugged into being a part of it.
+And in too many cases, these people are forced, beaten, or coerced into being a part of it.

 We can’t tell you how many people scoff when we tell them that one of the negative aspects of pornography is how it fuels the demand for prostitution and human sex trafficking.
 Many have the same attitude as one Instagram user who recently commented on one of our photos, asking us why we were against porn.
 When we responded that one of the reasons we fight against porn was because of its inseparable link to sex trafficking, this was their reply: